bazilinskyy/crossbox/README.md

 ## Synchronised work of both boxes at the same time
 - Code: `CrossBoxBoth.pde`
 - Need to be connected to the same device.
-- Data: timestamp, raw value slider, mapped value slider, raw value button
+- Data: timestamp, raw value slider, mapped value slider, raw value button.

 ## Troubleshooting
 1. Not working? - Check COM port mapping.